Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 function ``f`` to process the list element ``x : 'A`` and accumulator ``z``.
 The argument order is necessarily different to that of a left fold.

 Following that we write a fold description like before.
+``list_foldk`` processes lists from left to right.
+But we need ``list_foldr`` to emulate the right-to-left traversal.
-Here we call the combining function indirectly with the supplied recursive call, by calling it indirectly we preserve the original accumulator until the very end.
+By calling ``recurse z`` on line 5 as our first action, we postpone actual computation with the combining function ``f`` preserving the original accumulator until the very end.
 Once the recursive call reaches an empty list it returns the original accumulator.
-Then the function calls will evaluate outwards combining from the end to the beginning, see paragraph two.
+Then the function calls ``f x res`` (line 5) will evaluate outwards combining from the end to the beginning, see paragraph two.
-Note that this function is not inherently recursive, using it with ``list_foldk`` provides the recursion.

-On line 5, ``res`` stores this recursive call ``recurse z``.
-It may seem to be the same each time but what is changing is the list element we process.
-Then lastly it returns the result of ``f x res``.
+The recursive call ``recurse z`` on line 5 may seem to be the same each time but what is changing is the list element we process.

 On line 6, we instantiate ``list_foldk`` by applying the types ``'A`` and ``'B`` to make a type-specific function.
 The last line we partially apply ``folder`` with the